-different spike segments to transgenic HEK cells that are transfected to express a large number of ACE2 receptors.
-First, we investigate the full-length spike protein (Cys-15-Pro-1213)-given that this has the closest similarity to the spike protein attached to the SARS-CoV-2 virus, the S1 segment (Val-16-Arg-685)-given that it contains both SA binding regions of the SARS-CoV-2 spike protein, and the RBD region (Arg-319-Phe-541)-given the unexpected result obtained in the MD simulations that the ACE2 binding site (which gives the RBD its name) also has SA binding capabilities.
-To reveal the influence of cell-membrane associated SA groups on the binding, we add a SA expression inhibitor called sialostatin (see Methods for details).
-When we gate the FCM such that the Alexa-488 fluorescence reflects the spike-binding events to the HEK-ACE2 cells (see Figure 4a-c), a significant decrease in the binding of each of the three investigated domains (the full-length spike, the S1 domain, and the RBD; see Figure 4d) occurs when the HEK-ACE2 cells are incubated with sialostatin.
-The fact that the binding of all of the investigated domains decreases is consistent with the MD simulations that indicated SA binding capabilities in the three segments.
+The in silico 2D-Zernike analyses and MD simulations predict that the spike S1 can bind SA through different domains, while the FIDA measurements show the physical relevance of the structural variation amongst various $\beta$ -coronavirus spike NTDs in a lipid-membrane context.
+In order to see if these indications also stand in the spike interaction with cells we perform flow-cytometry (FCM) measurements.
+We do this by determining the binding of three different spike segments to transgenic HEK cells that are transfected to express a large number of ACE2 receptors.
+First, we investigate the full-length spike protein (Cys-15-Pro-1213) - given that this has the closest similarity to the spike protein attached to the SARS-CoV-2 virus, the S1 segment (Val-16-Arg-685) - given that it contains both SAbinding regions of the SARS-CoV-2 spike protein, and the RBD region (Arg-319-Phe-541) - given the unexpected result obtained in the MD simulations that the ACE2 binding site (which gives the RBD its name) also has SA-binding capabilities.
+To reveal the influence of cell-membrane associated sialic-acid groups on the binding, we add a sialic-acid expression inhibitor called sialostatin (see Methods for details).
+When we gate the FCM such that the Alexa-488 fluorescence reflects the spike-binding events to the HEK-ACE2 cells (see Figure 4a-c), a significant decrease in the binding of each of the three investigated domains (the full-length spike, the S1 domain and the receptor-binding domain; see Figure 4(d)) occurs when the HEK-ACE2 cells are incubated with sialostatin.
+The fact that the binding of all of the investigated domains decreases is consistent with the MD simulations that indicated sialic-acid binding capabilities in the three segments.

-As can be seen from the SiaFind Pan-Specific Lectenz binding, which reports on the level of SA on the cell membrane, the degree of sialostain-induced signal decrease is similar for the three spike domains as for Lectenz, while the ACE2 levels are not affected.
-This indicates that the availability of SA groups on the membranes of HEK-ACE2 cells very strongly affects the ability of the three spike domains to bind and that there is no significant contribution to the spike-cell binding through direct ACE2 binding.
+As can be seen from the SiaFind Pan-Specific Lectenz binding, which reports on the level of sialic acid on the cell membrane, the degree of sialostain-induced signal decrease is similar for the three spike domains as for Lectenz, while the ACE2 levels are not affected.
+This indicates that the availability of sialic-acid groups on the membranes of HEK-ACE2 cells very strongly affects the ability of the three spike domains to bind, and that there is no significant contribution to the spike-cell binding through direct ACE2 binding.